beachu23/cse15l-lab-reports/lab5.md

 the hijacking would take the traditional form: that is, it would not be a suicide hijacking designed to convert the aircraft into a guided missile.
 ```

-The command allows ```grep``` to search for multiple string patterns in the file.
+Comments: The command allows ```grep``` to search for multiple string patterns in the file.
 If either pattern shows up in the file, the line will be included in the output.

 Input b: